theme-next/hexo-filter-emoji/README.md

 ## Options

-You can configure this plugin in `_config.yml`.
+You can configure this plugin in Hexo `_config.yml`.
 Default options:

 ``` yaml
 githubEmojis: